This post may contain affiliate links, view our disclosure.

 Share it with me on Instagram and leave a comment to let me know your thoughts!

-air fryer potato skins pin
+air fryer loaded potato skins recipe pin

 Faith, author of An Edible Mosaic.